“The view’s perfect on the other side!”

 There is an immense amount of trust and shared respect for the country’s cultural values.
 Life, even in the capital city is simple.
 On a typical day, shopkeepers will open their shutters, large groups of talkative children will walk to their schools and farmers will commence their work for the day.
 In the evenings, there is often live entertainment in the form of a football game at the Changlimithang Stadium.

 The stands are half full, with enthusiastic father-son duos, monks and cheering youngsters.
-The day ends relatively early and the city sleeps off by around 10 pm and wake up with the crack of dawn.
+The day ends relatively early and the city sleeps off by around 10 pm and wakes up with the crack of dawn.

 all for one, one for all